larryhokinghonh/Dicee/README.md

 ## Introduction

-Roll all your dilemmas away with Dicee!
+Roll all your dilemmas away with Dicee at https://dicee-static-website.onrender.com/ !